Qiskit/qiskit/CONTRIBUTING.md

 ### Compile time options

 When building qiskit from source there are options available to control how Qiskit is built.
-Right now the only option is if you set the environment variable `QISKIT_NO_CACHE_GATES=1` this will disable runtime caching of Python gate objects when accessing them from a `QuantumCircuit` or `DAGCircuit`.
+The first option is if you set the environment variable `QISKIT_BUILD_WITH_MIMALLOC=1` this will enable using [mimalloc](https://github.com/microsoft/mimalloc) as the global allocator for Qiskit.
+This improves the runtime performance of Qiskit but will require having a C compiler installed when building Qiskit.
+If you set the environment variable `QISKIT_NO_CACHE_GATES=1` this will disable runtime caching of Python gate objects when accessing them from a `QuantumCircuit` or `DAGCircuit`.
 This makes a tradeoff between runtime performance for Python access and memory